r888800009/gnugo-python-binding/README.md

 python3.10

 # Build
+GNUGoWrapper will use the functions in `./gnugo_python/build_tools.py` to download and compile gnu go in construction.

+Make sure you have installed the compilation tools and dependencies required by gnugo, buildtools.py will download and decompress the source code of gnugo in your project directory for compilation.

+This tool will convert the `.a` files compiled by gnugo into `.so` files, allowing python to perform dynamic linking during execution.

 # Usage
 This repository provides several commonly used APIs, you can refer to the documentation of GNU GO, or related header files.